What to Take

 Your First Day

-Aim for about 25k and be ready for a sore rear end and aching muscles as your body gets used to the bike.
+Aim for about 25k and be ready for a sore rear end and aching muscles as your body gets used to the bike and you fine-tune the bike to your body.
 Adjust your seat and/or handlebars to compensate for any back aches.
 Between-the-shoulder-blades ache and lower end back ache are the two most common.
 Once you get the adjustment right, you can cycle all day with a minimum of soreness.